5.5.1 Using "zero-copy"

 msg.time_stamp = time_now;

-// Print the message to be sent
+// Log the message being sent

 RCLCPP_INFO(this->get_logger(), "message: %d", msg.index);